Babson College: Athletics

 Babson's teams are known as the "Beavers" and its colors are green and white.
 The school has 23 varsity sports teams, the majority of which compete in the New England Women's and Men's Athletic Conference (NEWMAC) of the NCAA Division III.
 Babson's Baseball team has won 7 Conference Championships and been to 5 NCAA Tournaments, including the 2019 College World Series.
 Additionally, the men's soccer team have won 3 NCAA National Championships, 27 NCAA tournaments wins and 12 conference championships.
 The men's and women's alpine ski teams compete in the United States Collegiate Ski and Snowboard Association (USCSA) and the men's lacrosse team competes in the Pilgrim League.

-Babson College's men's hockey team competes in the New England Hockey Conference (formerly called the ECAC East) and has won (1) NCAA D3 National title, (1) ECAC 2 title, six ECAC East Championships, appearing in the championship game in 12 of the last 20 seasons as of 2024.
+Babson College's men's hockey team competes in the Little East Conference and has won (1) NCAA D3 National title, (1) ECAC 2 title, six ECAC East Championships, appearing in the championship game in 12 of the last 20 seasons as of 2024.
 Babson College's men's golf team competes in the New England Collegiate Conference (NECC) and won the title in 2011.
 Babson United Rugby Club won Northeast region of NSCRO 7's in 2016.
-In March 2017, Babson's basketball team won the Division III National Championship.
+In 2017, Babson's men's basketball team won the Division III National Championship.